mazurov/ers-feed/README.md

 , and per ERS round (from 2001 to 2019 years).

-##  Does ERS documentation provide a detailed information on the data feed
+##  Question 1: Does ERS documentation provide a detailed information on the data feed?

+The answer is **NO**.
+The ERS feed provided vw_BC_Parties_ReportStatus endpoint which contains data for the target dashboard.
+The information about this endpoint is missing in the documentation.
+For getting information about this eendpoint I have to access the corresponding database directly.

+##  Question 2: Do we have enough data in ERS feed??

+The answer is **YES**.
+I have managed to build the dashboard based on the feed data.